Chief EditorJ. S. Sandhu

-As soon as author finalize the reprints of the article, it is processed for DOI generation.
-Once the DOI is generated from crossref, article processed for online publication on the website under the menu Online First articles https://arccjournals.com/onlineFirstArticles
+As soon as the author finalizes the reprints of the article, it is processed for DOI generation.
+Once the DOI is generated from crossref, the article is processed for online publication on the website under the menu Online First articles https://arccjournals.com/onlineFirstArticles

 The articles are published online in a proper manner.
-Author may download the PDF of the article through provided log in details.
-It is once again responsibility of the author to check with the online content as well as PDF text before final publication.
+The author may download the PDF of the article through provided login details.
+It is once again the responsibility of the author to check the online content as well as the PDF text before final publication.

 After going through the detailed process, the ultimate process of the journal process is begun.
 All the required approvals from the different sections of the publication house are checked again so that no error at the time of the final publication of the printed journal is detected.

-As soon as article got selected for particular issues, its final publication process is completed and assigned Volume, Issue and Page number.
+As soon as an article got selected for a particular issue, its final publication process is completed and assigned Volume, Issue, and Page number.

 Post the final publication, the author is requested to get the final copy of the printed journal.
-Author may find the complete published article on https://arccjournals.com/currentIssues
+The author may find the complete published article on https://arccjournals.com/currentIssues

 ARCC is committed to recognizing the invaluable service performed by our dedicated peer reviewers.
-As part of our appreciation program, reviewer will receive review certificate for the articles reviewed.
+As part of our appreciation program, a reviewer will receive a review certificate for the articles reviewed.

-All Reviewer’s Personalized Profile are available on our website https://arccjournals.com/ourReviewers.
+All Reviewer’s Personalized Profiles are available on our website https://arccjournals.com/ourReviewers

-When the reviewer has completed at least two reviews, they become a ‘Recognized Reviewer’ and ARCC award them with a 'Reviewer Excellence Certificate’.
+When the reviewer has completed at least two reviews, they become a ‘Recognized Reviewer’ and ARCC awards them with a 'Reviewer Excellence Certificate’.

-If a reviewer has completed at least ten reviews in two years, they become an ‘Outstanding Reviewer’ and 'recommended for Executive or Editorial Board Member’ for any of the ARCC Journals.
+If a reviewer has completed at least ten reviews in two years, they become an ‘Outstanding Reviewer’ and 'recommended for Executive or Editorial Board Member’ for the ARCC Journals.